 The Egyptian Government established the Financial Regulatory Authority (FRA) in 2009 and started auditing and regulating non-banking financial institutions.
 Financial Regulatory Authority aims to ensure the development and stability of non-banking financial institutions.
 Also, the Financial Regulatory Authority makes arrangements to ensure that the non-banking financial economy is protected from financial crimes.

-Anti-money laundering law in Egypt has brought some obligations to banks operating in Egypt to combat financial crimes.
+Anti-money laundering regulations in Egypt has brought some AML obligations to banks operating in Egypt to combat financial crimes.
 Banks fulfill their AML obligations by performing some checks from the customer's account opening process to the transaction process.
-An effective fight against financial crimes is carried out with the compliance of banks and other financial institutions with these regulations.
+An effective fight against financial crimes is carried out with the compliance of banks and other financial institutions with these money laundering regulations.

 Banks have to meet the requirements of the Know Your Customer policy in customer account openings.
 Banks have to obtain and verify customer information.
 Banks cannot open accounts for people using anonymous or fake names.
 Banks have to keep customer information and keep it updated.